Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: SMD Maintenance Mechanisms

 The \emph{lock region} and \emph{row address} counters indicate the next row to refresh.
 When \emph{pending refresh counter} is greater than zero, \fr{} attempts to lock the region indicated by the \emph{lock region counter} every clock cycle until it successfully locks the region~\circled{2}. \hht{In} some cycles, \fr{} may fail to lock the region either because the lock region contains an active row or the region is locked by another maintenance mechanism.
-When \fr{} successfully locks the region, it initiates a refresh operation that refreshes $RG$ number of rows in the lock region starting from the row indicated by the \emph{row address counter}~\circled{3}. \hht{\iql{IQA5}{}\iqrev{The refresh operation is conducted by activating and precharging a row to restore the charge in its DRAM cells.} We empirically find \iscanew{$RG = 8$} to be a favorable design point.}
+When \fr{} successfully locks the region, it initiates a refresh operation that refreshes $RG$ number of rows in the lock region starting from the row indicated by the \emph{row address counter}~\circled{3}. { We empirically find \iscanew{$RG = 8$} to be a favorable design point.\footnote{\atbcr{2}{We evaluate RG = 1, 2, 4, 8, 16, 32, and 64.
+We find that RG~=~8 and RG~=~4 yield the two highest performance improvements among all tested RG values.
+Making $RG$ larger increases the latency of a single refresh operation, which prolongs the time that a lock region remains unavailable for access.
+In contrast, \omcr{3}{a too} small $RG$ causes switching from one lock region to another very often, increasing interference with accesses.}}}